 Payment instructions for inheritance tax are included in the tax decision

-Your inheritance tax decision contains the information you need for paying the tax: the amount of tax, the due date, and other required details.
-Make sure to use the correct bank account number and reference number when making the payment.
+Make sure to use the correct bank account number and reference number when you pay inheritance tax in your online bank.
 This ensures that the payment is allocated to the correct tax.

 Inheritance tax is assessed separately for each inheritor.
 One party to the estate is not liable for the inheritance tax of another party.